henhouseharry83/arcsolutions/README.md

 [^10]: Assuming maximum budget used for semi-private leaderboard (500 tasks for $10,000).
 [^11]: Based on figures on https://arcprize.org/blog/oai-o3-pub-breakthrough
 [^12]: Based on figures on https://arcprize.org/blog/oai-o3-pub-breakthrough and the statement that the high compute version used compute that was "roughly 172x the low-compute configuration" (this assumes that costs of compute grows linearly).
+[^13]: Based on 9 hours runtime on CPU with specs from https://www.kaggle.com/docs/notebooks).
+Estimated CPU cost is $0.32 per hour.

 ¹ Accuracy on the public evaluation set[2].
 ² Assuming a runtime of 1-10 minutes per task on an NVIDIA Tesla T4 GPU, which costs $0.28 per hour on Google Cloud[2].